linux-system-roles/network/README.md

 - For initscripts, the master is looked up as the `DEVICE` from the corresponding ifcfg file.

 As `master` refers to other profiles of the same or another play, the order of the `connections` list matters.
+Profiles that are referenced by other profiles need to be specified first.
 Also, `--check` ignores the value of the `master` and assumes it will be present during a real run.
 That means, in presence of an invalid `master`, `--check` may signal success but the actual play run fails.

 The `team` type uses `roundrobin` as the `runner` configuration.
 No further configuration is supported at the moment.
 #### `type: vlan`